 Fig. 1.c.1 Overview of CaF experimental areas.
+Lines indicate regions where two researchers can work together on an optical table or data taking station.

 Work to be Performed

 Construction on the CaF “Gen 2” apparatus will continue on the South side of the room while on the North side, data will be collected for an ongoing experiment in the “Gen 1” apparatus.